folio-org/folio-ansible/README.md

 [ansible-roles](ansible-roles.md) and [vagrant](vagrant.md) files in
 this directory.

+The primary audiences for these playbooks are:
+1. Developers who want to take the code for a spin in a VM, without altering their own working environment.
+2. DevOps and others interested in automating FOLIO image builds
+3. System administrators interested in deployment down the road.

 ## Quick Start
 `$ vagrant up` will start up a VM with Okapi and the mod-users module running in Docker containers on the VM.
 The Okapi port on the VM